bparanj/crystal/electronics/experiments/queue/capacitor-series.md

 Series capacitors are often used in applications where voltage requirements exceed the ratings of individual capacitors, but this configuration comes at the cost of reduced total capacitance.

-You can use Tinkercad to demonstrate the effect of connecting capacitors in series by observing how the total capacitance changes compared to a single capacitor.
+demonstrate the effect of connecting capacitors in series by observing how the total capacitance changes compared to a single capacitor.
 In this experiment, we’ll measure the charge and discharge behavior of capacitors connected in series and compare it to a single capacitor.

 ### Components: